 EPA partners with government departments, community organisations and university researchers to undertake research projects to help us understand marine systems.

 Our research focuses on understanding the processes controlling changes in the environments and where impact issues have been identified.

 - research to understand seagrass and reef communities in partnership with the Department of Environment, Land, Water and Planning (DELWP)

-- working with community groups in Port Philip Bay to monitor microplastics – an emerging pollutant issue.
+- working with community groups in Port Phillip Bay to monitor microplastics – an emerging pollutant issue.